 The Bad: I couldn’t find anyone that had anything bad to say about the Forester, but my guess is that it has similar towing issues as the Outback and the Element.

 The Good: “It can seat eight, or seven with the dog, or five with the dog and some gear.
 It also fits a big dog crate quite nicely, it even has metal loops to strap one in place to ensure the crate doesn’t move at all.
-This helpful page will teach new dog owners how to properly install crates in vehicles with the safety of the animals in mind.
 On top, we almost always take the Thule box on top or pull a cargo trailer.
-The Pilot gets decent gas mileage and handles better than a truck.”
+The Pilot gets decent gas mileage and handles better than a truck.” check this article about Truck Insurance Comparison for your own.

 The Bad: “The suspension is a little soft for serious off-roading, but it does great in snow and on dirt roads.”